decentraland/schemas/report/schemas.api.md

 // src/dapps/preview/preview-config.ts:9:3 - (ae-incompatible-release-tags) The symbol "wearables" is marked as @public, but its signature references "WearableDefinition" which is marked as @alpha
 // src/dapps/preview/preview-config.ts:10:3 - (ae-incompatible-release-tags) The symbol "bodyShape" is marked as @public, but its signature references "BodyShape" which is marked as @alpha
 // src/dapps/preview/preview-config.ts:15:3 - (ae-incompatible-release-tags) The symbol "type" is marked as @public, but its signature references "PreviewType" which is marked as @alpha
-// src/dapps/preview/preview-message.ts:32:9 - (ae-incompatible-release-tags) The symbol "options" is marked as @public, but its signature references "PreviewOptions" which is marked as @alpha
+// src/dapps/preview/preview-message.ts:36:9 - (ae-incompatible-release-tags) The symbol "options" is marked as @public, but its signature references "PreviewOptions" which is marked as @alpha
+// src/dapps/preview/preview-message.ts:38:9 - (ae-forgotten-export) The symbol "WearableWithBlobs" needs to be exported by the entry point index.d.ts
 // src/dapps/sale.ts:18:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha
 // src/dapps/sale.ts:19:3 - (ae-incompatible-release-tags) The symbol "chainId" is marked as @public, but its signature references "ChainId" which is marked as @alpha
 // src/dapps/sale.ts:42:3 - (ae-incompatible-release-tags) The symbol "network" is marked as @public, but its signature references "Network" which is marked as @alpha